 Austin Two-Step vs Texas Two-Step: What's the Difference

-If you've ever tried to learn two-step from a YouTube video or a book and then walked into an Austin honky-tonk, you've probably noticed something: what people are doing here doesn't quite match what you learned.
-That's because Austin honky-tonks developed their own version of the dance.
+If you've ever tried to learn two-step from a YouTube video, a book, or a formal ballroom dance studio and then walked into an Austin honky-tonk, you've probably noticed something: what people are doing here doesn't quite match what you learned.
+Ballroom studios teach standardized Progressive Country or Texas Two-Step.
+That's a real dance - just not the one we're doing here.
+Austin Honky-Tonk Two-Step starts on the Slow, like Jitterbug, and weaves in a lot of Swing.
+It's not the same dance.
 Here's what's actually different and why it matters.

 Traditional Texas Two-Step

 The textbook Texas Two-Step is quick-quick-slow-slow - two rapid steps followed by two drawn-out ones.
-It's the dance you'd see at Gruene Hall, Cowboys Dance Hall in San Antonio, or any large Texas dance hall with a football-field-sized floor.
+It's the dance you'd see at Texas's legendary large dance halls: Gruene Hall (New Braunfels), Luckenbach Dance Hall, Coupland Dance Hall, Twin Sisters Dance Hall, Anhalt Hall, Riley's Tavern, Fischer Hall, Lightnin's Bar in Elgin, Broken Spoke (technically in Austin but traditional in style), Cadillac Dance Hall, and Cowboys Dance Hall in San Antonio - any room with a football-field-sized floor.
 The moves are expansive.
 Leaders travel a lot of ground.
 Couples stay in closed position for long stretches.
-You can see the influence of polka, swing, and traditional country ballroom.
+You can see the influence of swing and traditional country ballroom.

 Austin Honky-Tonk Two-Step